Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 11 November 2024 18.21.09 UTC
+- WIB: Senin, 11 November 2024 19.48.11 UTC
-- WITA: Senin, 11 November 2024 19.21.09 UTC
+- WITA: Senin, 11 November 2024 20.48.11 UTC
-- WIT: Senin, 11 November 2024 20.21.09 UTC
+- WIT: Senin, 11 November 2024 21.48.11 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: funny
+Kategori: friendship